Fluffy whole wheat oatmeal pancakes with honey butter syrup. Perfectly sized to share with a friend for breakfast or brunch.

 Courses breakfast, brunch

 Bored with plain old syrup?
-The breakfast gurus at Baker’s Kitchen make their own buttery maple syrup to serve with their pancakes and french toast.
+The breakfast gurus at one of my favorite brunch spots, Baker’s Kitchen, make their own buttery maple syrup to serve with their pancakes and french toast.
 It’s rich and sweet and insanely delicious.
 A little bit goes a long way so you don’t need to use a metric ton to jazz up your pancakes!
 I whipped up my own at home when the craving struck:

 Buttery Honey-Maple Syrup